ja9yoonkim/ja9yoonkim.github.io/_news/announcement_4.md

 related_posts: false
 ---

+Abstract
+***
+The effects of an aging economy--an increase in longevity or a decrease in fertility rates--on the pension benefits within the different pension schemes are analyzed in a standard overlapping generations model with production process including automation capital.
+It is observed that the impact of increasing longevity is more pronounced than the one from the decreasing fertility rate across all the pension systems.
+While increasing longevity has a consistently negative impact on the pension benefits within all the pension systems, the impact of decreasing fertility rate is diverse according to the pension scheme.
+Since what is in common in our model economy is that low-skilled households are vulnerable to the aging impact, we consider policies to improve the households.
+It shows that the effects are different according to the pension schemes and demographic factors.
+***

 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.

 ***